-Apart from the PDPO, insurance practitioners are advised to read the guidance notes and information leaflets issued by the relevant regulatory bodies for practical guidance on collection and use of personal data, including the "Guidance on the Proper Handling of Customers' Personal Data for the Insurance Industry" issued by the Office of the Privacy Commissioner for Personal Data.
+Apart from the PDPO, insurance practitioners are advised to read the guidelines, guidance notes and information leaflets issued by the relevant regulatory bodies for practical guidance on collection and use of personal data, including the "Guidance on the Proper Handling of Customers' Personal Data for the Insurance Industry" issued by the Office of the Privacy Commissioner for Personal Data.

-- 1. Which of the following is not one of the purposes of the Insurance Companies Ordinance? - (a) to regulate the carrying of insurance business; - (b) to provide for the appointment of an Insurance Authority (IA); - (c) to establish a regulatory control framework for the policy wordings of investment-linked insurance policies; - (d) to require insurers and insurance intermediaries to furnish financial statements and other information to the IA.
+- 1. Which of the following is not one of the purposes of the Insurance Ordinance? - (a) to regulate the carrying on of insurance business; - (b) to establish the Insurance Authority to regulate the insurance industry for protecting policy holders and potential policyholders; - (c) to establish a regulatory control framework for the wording of investment-linked insurance policies; - (d) to establish the Insurance Authority to regulate the insurance industry for promoting its stable development.